assassin990123/LixurProtocol/README.md

 ✅ Fast, infinitely scalable

+❎ Snapshots & Recursive Zero-Knowledge Proofs

-✅ Readable Addresses
+❎ Human Readable Addresses

 ❎ Smart Contracts, NFTs, Tokens

 ❎ Intelligent Contracts (A.I.
-Smart Contracts), Intelligent NFTs.
+Smart Contracts), Intelligent NFTs

-❎ Interconnected Layer Ecosystem
+❎ Interconnected Layer Ecosystem with customizable subchains

 ❎ Decentralized

+❎ No Code SDK

 ### How to Contribute

 So you want to contribute?
 Please, please join our Discord Server and our JetBrains Space Collaboration Platform if you want to contribute to this project.
 It's a must.
 Our project management and our project checklist is avaiable on JetBrains and our primary source of communication is Discord, it only takes a minute at most to signup!
 Open issues or contact us on Discord/JetBrains for things you want to see added, modified, discuss ideas or help out with existing issues.
 If you have any questions, please contact me on Jetbrains, Discord or if those aren't possible, my email which is `naisukhy@gmail.com`.